tarun-pixel/nikola/README.rst

-Nikola, a Static Site and Blog Generator
+Nikola, is Static Site and Blog Generator
 ========================================

 In goes content, out comes a website, ready to deploy.